 The main front entrance has a door entry system with a fob reader installed which includes a firefighter's override switch.
+There is a push

 The final exit from the communal lounge has a push bar system, the remaining three exits all have push pads and fob access.

 There is a key safe on the wall within the reception lobby.
+It was noted that the lock is defective therefore an email has been sent to the housing manager to replace the safe.